3 IoT Driven Trends that are Changing Asset Maintenance Management

 In 2013, BAE systems flew the first parts created using 3D printed parts on a Tornado jet operated by the Royal Air Force in the UK.
 The jet took off from RAF Marham fitted with a plastic camera bracket and since then the aircraft has flown with a cockpit radio cover and components in the landing gear created using the 3D printed techniques.

 Engineering Design which is disconnected from asset maintenance today will become vital to maintenance turnaround.
-Using 3D Design and 3D printer, maintenance parts can be easily produced ‘On-Demand’.
+Using 3D Design and a 3D printer, maintenance parts can be easily produced ‘On-Demand’.
 Eliminating the need to stock maintenance parts, shipping costs, maintenance parts forecast issues but most importantly maintaining the uptime of the assets.

 “It’s the instantaneous nature of being able to print things on your premises,” said Lt.
 Col. Gregory Pace “If we can reduce a 100-day lead time down to one day because we have the capacity to print the replacement part, I think we are doing a significant increase to MEF readiness.”

 Forbes recently reported that 52.8% of U.S. manufacturers believe that in the next 3-5 years, 3D Printing will be more useful in producing after-market parts or products.
-The impact of 3D Printing on complex manufacturing supply chains that generate high margins from Maintenance, Repair and Overhaul (MRO) products serving aerospace and defense, discrete, industrial and vehicle manufacturing is just beginning.
+The impact of 3D Printing on complex manufacturing supply chains that generate high margins from Maintenance, Repair and Overhaul (MRO) products serving aerospace and defence, discrete, industrial and vehicle manufacturing is just beginning.